Jeff Bereza

 Jeff Bereza is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
 He represents the district of Portage la Prairie as a member of the Manitoba Progressive Conservative Party.

 Bereza was previously a councillor for Portage la Prairie, being first elected in 2006 with 2,351 votes, the most votes of any candidate in the race.
 In 2010, he unsuccessfully sought election for mayor, losing to incumbent Earl Porter with 2,157 votes to 1,678.

 On October 24, 2023, he was appointed as the Shadow Minister for Agriculture.

+On May 6, 2025, he was appointed the Deputy Leader of the Progressive Conservative Party.